MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-custom-policies.md

 1. Take one of these actions:
    - If the policy assignment includes more than one policy definition, update the policy assignment by removing the outdated policy at all scopes where assigned.
    - If the policy assignment contains only the outdated policy, delete the existing policy assignment at all scopes where assigned.
-1. Delete the outdated policy from the Azure landing zone Intermediate Root Management Group, for example `Contoso`.
+1. Delete the outdated policy from the Azure landing zone intermediate root management group, for example `Contoso`.
-1. Import the updated policy to the Azure landing zone Intermediate Root Management Group.
+1. Import the updated policy to the Azure landing zone intermediate root management group.
 1. Update the existing policy assignments or create new policy assignments by including the updated policy at the prerecorded scopes.
 1. After you reassign the updated custom policy, review the policy Compliance section to validate that resources are in a healthy state.